GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 * Cable 3: From the dimmer neutral line In - with the black splitter with the male into the connector taken out of the pump (right connector) and female into the (right) remaining connection on the pump itself.

-_**Triple check your dimmer board on what is marked as IN and OUT.
-100% need to make sure they are connected properly.**_
+!>**Triple check your dimmer board on what is marked as IN and OUT.
+100% need to make sure they are connected properly.**

 ![image](https://user-images.githubusercontent.com/53577819/155005284-b22a6652-87b0-42db-9d35-5d2bc8b9247e.jpg ':size=350')

 ![image](https://user-images.githubusercontent.com/53577819/155005572-1d7c2ef1-ed1e-4c6e-9004-2fc22c73d83b.jpg ':size=350')

-_**Again!!!
+!> **Again!!!
 Make sure this component is well insulated and enclosed.
-You do not want to touch it or let it make contact with anything whilst the machine is on!**_
+You do not want to touch it or let it make contact with anything whilst the machine is on!**

-Please use the tables in **3.0.2 Appendix - Component Wiring** for details on VCC, GND, Z-C and PSM connections to the Arduino.
+Please use the tables in **3.0.2 Component Wiring** for details on VCC, GND, Z-C and PSM connections to the Arduino.

 ### 2.2.2 Pressure Transducer Config
 The pressure sensor will be tapping into the orange braided hose connecting the pump outlet and the boiler inlet.

-**There is no need to take off your original saeco hose.**
+!>**There is no need to take off your original saeco hose.**

 Splice into it from the centre and add the T fitting with clamps.
 Add the additional/new hose to the free T end with clamps and to the other side, the fitting with clamps and tighten the pressure sensor on to it with teflon tape.